SamuraiT/Letter_Frequency/README.md

     compare_string(message)

-result will be like this:
+the results will be like this:

     o 12.50 e 12.51
     e 11.54 t 9.25